Nonabelian multiplicative integration and curvature obstructions for surface holonomy: Curvature obstruction and the Wess-Zumino phase

-The theory of nonabelian multiplicative integration provides analytic definitions of holonomy for connections on crossed modules and establishes higher--dimensional Stokes theorems.
-In particular, Theorem~0.5.4 of \cite{yek} shows that the $3$--form curvature of a connection--curvature pair $(\alpha,\beta)$ governs the deviation of the $2$D multiplicative integral from being exact.
-In this section, we reformulate that theorem in geometric terms and interpret it as the curvature--obstruction law for higher holonomy: the difference between two surface holonomies is given by the exponential of the integral of the $3$--form flux.
-This establishes a rigorous formulation of the familiar relation from string theory that the phase difference between two worldsheet surfaces is given by the exponential of the integral of the 3-form field strength of the B-field \cite{wess, witten2, green, freed}.
-We prove our main result for curvature obstruction as a phase difference in Section 4.1.
-In Section 4.2, we reduce to the abelian case and show that this reproduces the Wess-Zumino term.
-In Section 4.3, we situate this work in the existing literature.
+The theory of nonabelian multiplicative integration on surfaces provides analytic definitions of holonomy for connections on crossed modules and establishes higher-dimensional Stokes theorems.
+In particular, Theorem~0.5.4 of \cite{yek} shows that the $3$-form curvature of a connection-curvature pair $(\alpha,\beta)$ governs the deviation of the 2D multiplicative integral from being exact.
+In this section, we reinterpret this local multiplicative Stokes law geometrically in terms of higher surface holonomy.
+The theorem may be viewed as an infinitesimal curvature-obstruction relation for higher holonomy, suggesting that differences between surface holonomies should be governed by the flux of the associated $3$-curvature.
+In the abelian case, this leads to a rigorous higher-dimensional phase relation which reproduces the familiar Wess-Zumino term from string theory \cite{wess, witten2, green, freed}.
+More precisely, we show that the phase difference between two worldsheet surfaces with common boundary is determined by the exponential of the integral of the $3$-form field strength of the $B$-field over an interpolating three-manifold.
+We state the local multiplicative Stokes law in Section 3.1.
+We prove the abelian curvature obstruction relation in Section 3.2 and show in Section 3.3 that it reproduces the standard Wess--Zumino phase.
+We then discuss possible nonabelian generalizations and their relation to higher gauge theory and generalized global symmetries in Section 3.4.